Volunteering Opportunities

 Please note that the Collections Team is currently not looking to recruit further volunteers.

-The team meet every Thursday from 9.30 am to 12.30 pm and 2 pm to 4 pm.
+The team meet every Wednesday from 9.30 am to 12.30 pm and 2 pm to 4 pm.
 This is an exciting opportunity to handle and learn about the objects held in the museum’s collections.
 These include objects from prehistoric stone tools and Roman pottery to 19th and 20th-century items, all illustrating the area’s rich history.

 The work includes repackaging the collection to modern standards, updating the records, cataloguing objects in more detail and photographing them, as well as preparing objects for displays and events.